awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-veevaconnectorprofilecredentials.md

 # AWS::AppFlow::ConnectorProfile VeevaConnectorProfileCredentials<a name="aws-properties-appflow-connectorprofile-veevaconnectorprofilecredentials"></a>

- The `VeevaConnectorProfileCredentials` property type specifies the connector\-specific profile credentials required when using Veeva\.
+ The connector\-specific profile credentials required when using Veeva\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-veevaconnectorprofilecredentials-syntax"></a>